makma/fingerprintjs.com/content/index/account-sharing.md

     image: /img/uploads/fpjs-subscriptions.png
     isCtaButton: false
     isImageAfterText: false
-    ctaText: Start Trial
+    ctaText: Create Your Free Account
     ctaUrl: https://dashboard.fingerprintjs.com/signup
     markdown__Content: "Mobile traffic, infrequent sign-ins and shared networks cause other account sharing prevention methods to fail.
 FingerprintJS provides an accurate ID for 99.5% of traffic, and can identify visitors where IP and session tracking can't. "
 inlineCta:
-  title: Try FingerprintJS - 10 days, no limits
+  title: "Use FingerprintJS For Free "
   markdown__Subtitle: Signing up only takes a few minutes.
-Start collecting visitorIDs for
+Start collecting
-    your traffic right away.
+    visitorIDs for your traffic right away.
-  buttonText: Start Free Trial
+  buttonText: Create Your Account
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---